-I’ve collated the 10 main steps that you need to take when planning out a new design.
-If you follow them step by step, you’ll have a clear plan for your decorating project, and avoid being overwhelmed.
-I’ve also put together a 4 week guide to planning out your design, with a tiny bite-sized action to take every day, which help you to put these 10 steps into action.
+I've collated below the 10 main steps that you need to take when planning out a new design.
+If you follow them step by step, you'll have a clear plan for your decorating project, and avoid being overwhelmed.

 2. Create a blank canvas